santhosh-edupalli/sparrow-submarine-shenanigans/README.md

-# Title: Jack Sparrow's Submarine Control Room
+# Title: Sparrow Submarine Shenanigans

 ## Introduction:
 Jack Sparrow's Submarine Control Room is a web application that allows submarines to register and provides real-time updates on their status.
 The application leverages the power of React, PubNub to create a seamless and interactive experience for managing submarines.